Top 10 Anime With the Best Story

 The cat-and-mouse situation between L and Light is so intense and fun to watch.
 The story is grand, and I can never think of any anime better than Death Note.

-Watching animes since the 90s, but there's no anime as memorable, unique, and compelling in storyline as FMA.
-This is the GOLD STANDARD of anime storytelling.
+Watching anime since the '90s, but there's no anime as memorable, unique, and compelling in storyline as FMA.
+This is the gold standard of anime storytelling.

-Unlike Naruto, Bleach, One Piece, etc., (that add in so many episodes of useless story arcs just so the producers can milk every penny from the viewers for each episode aired), the FMA: Brotherhood episodes have limited 64 interconnected episodes.
-Absolutely NO fillers, absolutely NO useless arcs.
+Unlike Naruto, Bleach, One Piece, etc. (that add in so many episodes of useless story arcs just so the producers can milk every penny from the viewers for each episode aired), the FMA: Brotherhood episodes have a limited 64 interconnected episodes.
+Absolutely no fillers, absolutely no useless arcs.

 FMAB has a brilliant, flawless storyline that is told through characters that are perfectly imperfect and you can easily relate to.
 Not a single filler episode to distract from the main plot, and it's the only anime that will make you laugh, cry, and throw something at the screen all in one episode.

-4 Naruto Naruto is an anime and manga franchise Naruto, created by Masashi Kishimoto.
-The manga was later adapted into a television anime, which was produced by Studio Pierrot and Aniplex.
-It premiered across Japan on the terrestrial TV Tokyo and other TX Network stations on October 3, 2002.
-The first series lasted 220 episodes, while Naruto: Shippuden, a sequel to the original series, has been airing since... read more
+Naruto is an anime and manga franchise created by Masashi Kishimoto.
+The manga was adapted into a television anime series produced by Studio Pierrot and Aniplex.
+It premiered on TV Tokyo and other TX Network stations on October 3, 2002.... read more

 The main character is an idiot who never gave up.
 Naruto made me look at life differently, and I believe we can all learn something from this anime.
 10/10.
 Outstanding job, Kishimoto.